 - Holy words employed in worship or devotional practices

 They may be chanted loudly (japa) or whispered or recited silently within the mind.
-Different traditions (Hinduism, Buddhism, yoga, etc.) utilize mantras in various ways, however the purpose remains the same: calm the mind and to open the heart.
+Different traditions like Hinduism, Buddhism, and yoga use mantras in different ways.
+However, the purpose is the same: to calm the mind and open the heart.

 Historical Background and Importance of Mantras